Artx-II/mixereditor_app/README.md

 Once that is done, you can specify the exact line where the app will modifiy the Gain value of the corresponding Input/Output device, these are optional (you don't have to specify all of them) and only those that are configured in the .json file will show up in the app.

+Pull Request for adding official support for your device are welcomed.

 ## Json file format

 This is an example of how the Json file would be written: